matheusneder/gemnsis/README.md

-# Nukr
+# Gemnsis

-Nukr is a prototype service that provides a REST API where we can simulate connections between people, and explore how we would offer new connection suggestions.
+Gemnsis is a prototype service that provides a REST API where we can simulate connections between people, and explore how we would offer new connection suggestions.

 ## Build, run and tests

-Nukr was written in [Clojure](https://clojure.org) and it uses [Leiningen](https://leiningen.org/) to support build and tests tasks.
+Gemnsis was written in [Clojure](https://clojure.org) and it uses [Leiningen](https://leiningen.org/) to support build and tests tasks.
 The project was based on [pedestal service template](https://github.com/pedestal/pedestal/tree/master/service-template).
-To run tasks, at command line, `cd` to nukr root directory then:
+To run tasks, at command line, `cd` to gemnsis root directory then:

 ### Run tests

 	lein test

-### Run nukr REST API
+### Run gemnsis REST API

 	lein run

 Web application will listen to 8080 port.
-If this port is not available, edit [src/nukr/service.clj](src/nukr/service.clj) (service configuration section close to end of file) in order to change it.
+If this port is not available, edit [src/gemnsis/service.clj](src/gemnsis/service.clj) (service configuration section close to end of file) in order to change it.

 REST API routes are described in depth at the [REST API Routes](#rest-api-routes) section.
-You may use [nukr.postman_collection.json](nukr.postman_collection.json) to bootstrap [postman](https://www.getpostman.com/) pre-configurated to nukr REST API routes.
+You may use [gemnsis.postman_collection.json](gemnsis.postman_collection.json) to bootstrap [postman](https://www.getpostman.com/) pre-configurated to gemnsis REST API routes.

 In order to quickly get fun with REST API, you may invoke the [build sample network](#build-sample-network) to get it populate with some profiles and connections.